aoloe/scribus-help-free/content/improve-your-skills/README.md

 - you can resize with the keyboard. hold down the alt key and use the arrows. alt + shift resizes in the opposite direction.
 - use guides.
 - if you want items to be at the same place on each page, add guides to the master page.
+- double clicking on an item in the album places it in the current page at its original place

 ## Work with others